oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

 ![Screenshot of transformed and loaded data](images/image52_transform_data.png)

-33. Also check the **Statistics** tab for quick data profile.
+33. Next, check the **Statistics** tab for a quick data profile.

 ![Screenshot of data statistics](images/image53_transform_stats.png)

 For now, it is just a cursory data glance.
-We will need to use **DATA ANYSIS** tool to analyze this data and find many interesting patterns.
+We will need to use the **DATA ANALYSIS** tool to analyze this data and find many interesting patterns.

 **Important note on this lab:**